Did Kendall Jenner Shade Kacey Musgraves with Her Latest Lingerie Selfie?

 “KENDALL BLURRED A BILLBOARD OF KACEY MUSGRAVES OUT OF HER INSTAGRAM PHOTO SO KACEY BLURRED KENDALLS WHOLE FACE OUT KSJDJSJS,” one fan tweeted along with a side-by-side of both shots.

 So was Jenner throwing shade in the first place?
-It appears we can blame the hole thing on portrait mode’s blur photo feature.
+It appears we can blame the whole thing on portrait mode’s blur photo feature.

 On Friday, Kendall responded to fans who were dragging her for the face blur in question, writing on Twitter: “yoooo, i was working all day and didn’t edit this photo!
 Kacey is literally my fuckin fav!
 Space cowboy, I Miss You, Keep it to yourself, FOLLOW YOUR ARROW!! bangers!! ask anyone of my homies i die for her!”